maldonadojsm/SLUPipe/README.md

 ## Installation

+For convenience, SLUPipe has been configured to run in Anaconda Environments

 **1. Download Anacaonda 4.5+**

 **2. Create an Anaconda Environment which uses Python3.6.8 as default:**
 ```console
 conda create -n SLUPipe python=3.6